Audience: You are expected to have successfully

 the -fplugin-arg-melt-debug

-or -fplugin-arg-melt-debugging=all
+or -fplugin-arg-melt-debugging=all program

 option, some debugging output happens, mentionning the source